Video Game Addiction Treatment – The Ultimate Guide (2022)

 - Multiple Health Benefits – Not only does mindfulness help with video game addiction but it has numerous other health benefits such as improving mental health, boosting mood, and reducing the risk of other physical health conditions

-Again much like other mindfulness practice, mediation comes with many additional benefits;
+Again much like other mindfulness practices, mediation comes with many additional benefits;

 - Managing stress